Q & A

 What size are your plants?

 We do not sell or buy in what we call liners/1st year seedlings.
 Growers offer many sizes and we purchase the largest available to us to bloom the first year.
 Please compare our pricing but always check their small print.
-If it says plugs, starters, or liners, – you would have to grow them on.
+If it says plugs, starters, or liners, – you would have to grow them on and sometimes a couple of seasons to get the same size plant we sell in 1-2 gallon pots.

 The majority we offer have been growing on-site for 1 + seasons as we are growers.
 Most Hosta and Medium-sized perennials are in 5 1/2″, and 1/1.5 gallon pots.
 Our mini to small perennials including mini Hosta are in quart-size pots.
 We often offer onsite specials including mature 2-3 season perennials in 2 gallons.
 Also not on the website and usually gone by the end of May are the 3″- 4″ pots for $2.99 – $3.99 availability fluctuates from week to week.